-- 4.12 As at 31st January 2018 the Commissioner has net debt of £83.225m; this means that borrowing is currently higher than investments with total borrowing of £107.885m and investments of £24.660m. - 4.13 Investment interest rates are expected to be below long term borrowing rates throughout 2018/19 therefore value for money considerations indicate that best value can be obtained by delaying new external borrowing and by using internal cash balances to finance new capital expenditure in the short term (this is referred to as internal borrowing).
-A close watch will be kept on interest rate movements to ensure that interest rates do not rise quicker than forecast.
-The Commissioner has set trigger rates for long term borrowing and when these rates are attained consideration will be given to long term borrowing.
-Any short term savings gained by deferring long term borrowing will be weighed against the potential for incurring additional long term costs by delaying unavoidable new external borrowing until later years when PWLB long term rates are forecast to be higher. - 4.14 The CFO has examined the potential for undertaking early repayment of some external debt to the PWLB in order to benefit from lower interest rates currently available.
+- 4.10 As at 31st January 2017 the Commissioner has net debt of £71.194m; this means that borrowing is currently higher than investments with total borrowing of £81.465m and investments of £10.271m. - 4.11 Investment interest rates are expected to be below long term borrowing rates throughout 2017/18 therefore value for money considerations indicate that best value can be obtained by delaying new external borrowing and by using internal cash balances to finance new capital expenditure in the short term (this is referred to as internal borrowing).
+Any short term savings gained from adopting this approach will be weighed against the potential for incurring additional long term costs by delaying unavoidable new external borrowing until later years when PWLB long term rates are forecast to be higher.

+4.12 The CFO has examined the potential for undertaking early repayment of some external debt to the PWLB in order to reduce the difference between its gross and net debt positions.
 The significant difference between early redemption rates and interest rates payable on PWLB debt means that large premiums are likely to be incurred by such action.
 This situation will be monitored in case the differential is narrowed by the PWLB.